Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Regen Facillitation Plan.md

 - Roles (1-2-4-All)
 	- Given your lived experience within the network so far; what kinds of contributions do you see as needed and meaningful?
 - Network structure (1-2-4-All)
 	- What are your beliefs about the larger network as a whole?
-What do you percieve as its vision and how
+How do you percieve it's 'north star'?
 - 1-2-4-All session on domains (what I assume is needed to birdge the gap, others perspectives)

 ## What?